 Students shouldn't have to strike from school to show they care about climate.

 The planet must be carbon neutral by 2030.

 By offering students the tools and skills they need to become changemakers, and lead systemic innovation in the new world, our aim is to give the next generation the best possible chance of reaching that goal.

-Working with EIT Climate-KIC partners, learning designers, and teachers as multipliers of change, we aim to challenge current paradigms in the education system.
+By working with EIT Climate-KIC partners, learning designers, and teachers as multipliers of change, we aim to challenge current paradigms in the education system, mainstreaming climate change education and embedding systems thinking and challenge-based learning into curricula.

 The programme in 2021